Energy efficiency for more sustainable homes

 A shift at the construction site begins with an update on the situation.
 Excavation work is often shift work, where you take over from where the previous shift finished.
 At big construction sites, specialists, such as drillers and blasters, spend the whole shift performing their own tasks, whereas everyone is responsible for things like site safety, tidiness and keeping things in order as well as taking care of the equipment they use.
 For example, a driller takes care of the daily maintenance and minor repairs of jumbo drill rigs, either alone or together with a mechanic.
 At small construction sites, for example, blasting work may take half of the shift, and for the rest of the shift, the blasters take care of other tasks necessary for the progress of the work, such as building electricity, ventilation and water lines in the new excavated space.
 Electrical connections are made by an electrician, just like in all construction work.

-Many professionals already have some kind of construction degree, such as a vocational degree in excavation work.
+Many professionals already have some kind of qualification in the construction sector, such as Further Qualification in Infrastructure Construction.
 You can “specialise” in underground excavation by applying for a training period at a tunnel site.
 For instance, the professional skills of a driller are largely the result of on-the-job learning.
 A blaster’s qualification certificate requires a blaster course in addition to work experience.
 Skill with handling or repairing machinery is an advantage in tunnel work, and there is also demand for electricians at construction sites.
 Minors can also work underground subject to certain exceptional procedures.
 The minimum age limit for a blaster’s certificate is 18.

-Often, site supervisors and other personnel have a university degree in construction.
+Site supervisors and other personnel often have a higher education degree in construction.

 Underground excavation is always subject to an environmental permit, in which the authority body comments on the effects of the project to the surrounding environment.
 They include noise, dust and vibration as well as, for example, discharge water pumped out of the tunnel site and the related processing methods.
 Depending on the construction site, we are able to circulate the required water using our own treatment facility, after which the water can be reused.
 Crushed rock from the tunnel can also be reused, for example, in street construction.